-Celebrating the LGBTQIA+ Community with Resources and Support
+Celebrating the LGBTQ2SIA+ Community with Resources and Support

-Pride Month is a wonderful time to show up for the LGBTQIA+ community.
+Pride Month is a wonderful time to show up for the LGBTQ2SIA+ community.

-While support for people who identify as Lesbian, Gay, Bisexual, Trans/Transgender, Queer, Questioning, Intersex, and Asexual (LGBTQIA+) has steadily improved since Stonewall, there are still barriers that can cause LGBTQIA+ individuals to not seek emotional support.
+While support for people who identify as Lesbian, Gay, Bisexual, Trans/Transgender, 2Spirit, Queer, Questioning, Intersex, and Asexual (LGBTQ2SIA+) has steadily improved since Stonewall, there are still barriers that can cause LGBTQ2SIA+ individuals to not seek emotional support.